jadecobra/python_tdd_exercises/source/sleep duration.rst

        >           sleep_duration.duration(wake_time, sleep_time)
        E           AssertionError: "wake_time: 01:00 is earlier than sleep_time: 02:00" does not match "time data '01:00' does not match format '%d/%m/%y %H:%M'"

-  at the top of the error we see the failure details we see the actual message returned by the ``ValueError``
+  at the top of the error I see the failure details I see the actual message returned by the ``ValueError``

   .. code-block:: python